kktsuji/tsuji-website/content/blog/2024/diffusion-model-for-histopathology-images.en.md

     - Diffusion model shows better scores of Inception Score and sFID in Table.
 2.
     - Authors mentions that proposed diffusion method outperforms ProGAN across three metrics.
     - Authors also said that diffusion model shows lower values on FID and sFID, which are more capable to robustly generate perceptual features than ProGAN.
-        - FID and sFID are calculated by using different layers on the network.
-        - (Lower values of both them “make them sensitive to small changes and is able to detect model coverage” wrote authors.
-What does it mean?)
-        - My guess is the following:
-        - The lower value FID is, the more similar the distributions between training dataset and synthesized data are, which means the model has the better mode coverage.
-        - The sFID is more sensitive to the spacial similality then FID.
-        - Then it may mean that the model has lower values of both them is more sensitive to small changes and better mode coverage.

 ![image](https://github.com/kktsuji/tsuji-website/assets/31529355/70ee988a-05a7-4664-b86a-7c8de67ab87e)